akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/cancelRejection.rst

 Adds a ``TransformationRejection`` cancelling all rejections equal to the given one to the rejections potentially coming back from the inner route.

-Read :ref:`rejections-scala` to learn more about rejections.
+Read :ref:`rejections-java` to learn more about rejections.

-For more advanced handling of rejections refer to the :ref:`-handleRejections-` directive which provides a nicer DSL for building rejection handlers.
+For more advanced handling of rejections refer to the :ref:`-handleRejections-java-` directive which provides a nicer DSL for building rejection handlers.

 Example